success4life18/My-Finance-Tracker/README.md

-# Team-Helios-Solar-Tracker
+# Team-Helios-Finance Tracker
-A Solar Calculator that calculates how much power needed to run a home
+A simple finance app to keep track of your expenses and income